 Now that we live longer, treatment models have changed and many of these changes are namely driven by data.
 Doctors want to understand as much as they can about a patient and as early in their life as possible, to pick up warning signs of serious illness as they arise – treating any disease at an early stage is far more simple and less expensive.
-With healthcare data analytics, prevention is better than cure and managing to draw a comprehensive picture of a patient will let insurances provide a tailored package.
+By utilizing key performance indicators in healthcare and healthcare data analytics, prevention is better than cure, and managing to draw a comprehensive picture of a patient will let insurance provide a tailored package.
 This is the industry’s attempt to tackle the siloes problems a patient’s data has: everywhere are collected bits and bites of it and archived in hospitals, clinics, surgeries, etc., with the impossibility to communicate properly.

 Indeed, for years gathering huge amounts of data for medical use has been costly and time-consuming.
-With today’s always-improving technologies, it becomes easier not only to collect such data but also to convert it into relevant critical insights, that can then be used to provide better care.
-This is the purpose of healthcare data analytics: using data-driven findings to predict and solve a problem before it is too late, but also assess methods and treatments faster, keep better track of inventory, involve patients more in their own health and empower them with the tools to do so.
+With today’s always-improving technologies, it becomes easier not only to collect such data but also to create comprehensive healthcare reports and convert them into relevant critical insights, that can then be used to provide better care.
+This is the purpose of healthcare data analytics: using data-driven findings to predict and solve a problem before it is too late, but also assess methods and treatments faster, keep better track of inventory, involve patients more in their own health, and empower them with the tools to do so.

 For our first example of big data in healthcare, we will look at one classic problem that any shift manager faces: how many people do I put on staff at any given time period?
 If you put on too many workers, you run the risk of having unnecessary labor costs add up.
 Too few workers, you can have poor customer service outcomes – which can be fatal for patients in that industry.

 Big data is helping to solve this problem, at least at a few hospitals in Paris.
-A Forbes article details how four hospitals which are part of the Assistance Publique-Hôpitaux de Paris have been using data from a variety of sources to come up with daily and hourly predictions of how many patients are expected to be at each hospital.
+A white paper by Intel details how four hospitals that are part of the Assistance Publique-Hôpitaux de Paris have been using data from a variety of sources to come up with daily and hourly predictions of how many patients are expected to be at each hospital.

 2) Electronic Health Records (EHRs)

 It’s the most widespread application of big data in medicine.
-Every patient has his own digital record which includes demographics, medical history, allergies, laboratory test results etc. Records are shared via secure information systems and are available for providers from both public and private sector.
+Every patient has his own digital record which includes demographics, medical history, allergies, laboratory test results, etc. Records are shared via secure information systems and are available for providers from both the public and private sectors.
 Every record is comprised of one modifiable file, which means that doctors can implement changes over time with no paperwork and no danger of data replication.

 EHRs can also trigger warnings and reminders when a patient should get a new lab test or track prescriptions to see if a patient has been following doctors’ orders.

-Although EHR are a great idea, many countries still struggle to fully implement them.
+Although EHR is a great idea, many countries still struggle to fully implement them.
 U.S. has made a major leap with 94% of hospitals adopting EHRs according to this HITECH research, but the EU still lags behind.
-However, an ambitious directive drafted by European Commission is supposed to change it: by 2020 centralized European health record system should become a reality.
+However, an ambitious directive drafted by the European Commission is supposed to change it.

 3) Real-Time Alerting